zekesonxx/hopw/vita.md

 * `ES4`: Clock speed of the PowerVR SGX543MP4+ GPU
 * `BUS`: Clock speed of the CPU's system bus
 * `XBR`: Clock speed of the GPU's crossbar

+## FAQ
+### My Vita has been off for 1+ years, I just dug it out, and now it's behaving weird / everything is gone!
+Very cheap/small flash storage, including (but not limited to) SD cards, **microSD** cards, Memory Sticks, and **Vita proprietary memory cards** only have a shelf life of around a year.
+Beyond that, and the data can become silently corrupted.

+If your memory card becomes corrupted, unless you have a backup, you'll just have to start over from scratch.
+Sorry.